How to be More Self-Reliant Every Day

 We recognize that we can't keep living the way that we are.
 And the lifestyle design possibilities that I've laid out, however crude my sketches may be, don't look much like any lifestyles that we are commonly exposed to or encouraged to pursue.

 But the primary goals of this way of life were normal until very recently, and realigning my goals and pursuits in this direction is the only way I know how to sensibly respond to our current cultural climate.

-I believe that this gives us a solid outline for focusing our energy on actionable steps we can take towards greater self-reliance, resilience, confidence, and personal liberty.
+Formulating this list of goals has helped me to better focus my energy on actionable steps that I can take towards greater self-reliance, resilience, confidence, and personal liberty, and I hope it does the same for you.
 We all have a long way to go, but we can do it every day.

 Just as our broken industrial food system can only be replaced by millions of family farms serving local communities around the world, so the answers to many of our biggest global, cultural, and ecological problems require billions of small, incremental solutions.